MixedNUTS: Training-Free Accuracy-Robustness Balance via Nonlinearly Mixed Classifiers: Background and Related Work

 \subsection{Mixing Classifiers for Accuracy-Robust Trade-Off}

-Consider a classifier $g: \sR^d \to \sR^c$, whose predicted logits are $g_1, \ldots, g_c$, where $d$ is the input dimension and $c$ is the number of classes.
-We assume $g (\cdot)$ to be a standard classifier trained for high clean accuracy (and hence may not manifest adversarial robustness).
-Similarly, we consider another classifier $h: \sR^d \to \sR^c$ and assume it to be robust against adversarial attacks.
-We use \emph{accurate base classifier} and \emph{robust base classifier} to refer to $g (\cdot)$ and $h (\cdot)$.
+Consider a classifier $\gstd: \sR^d \to \sR^c$, whose predicted logits are $\gstd[1], \ldots, \gstd[c]$, where $d$ is the input dimension and $c$ is the number of classes.
+We assume $\gstd (\cdot)$ to be a standard classifier trained for high clean accuracy (and hence may not manifest adversarial robustness).
+Similarly, we consider another classifier $\hrob: \sR^d \to \sR^c$ and assume it to be robust against adversarial attacks.
+We use \emph{accurate base classifier (ABC)} and \emph{robust base classifier (RBC)} to refer to $\gstd (\cdot)$ and $\hrob (\cdot)$.

-Mixing the outputs of a standard classifier and a robust classifier improves the accuracy-robustness trade-off, and it has been shown that mixing the probabilities is more desirable than mixing the logits from theoretical and empirical perspectives \citep{Bai23a, Bai23b}.
-Here, we denote the proposed mixed model with $f: \sR^d \to \sR^c$.
-Specifically, the $i\th$ output logit of the mixed model follows the formulation

-for all $i \in [c]$, where $\alpha \in [\nicefrac{1}{2}, 1]$ adjusts the mixing weight\footnote{\citet{Bai23a, Bai23b} have shown that $\alpha$ should be no smaller than $\nicefrac{1}{2}$ for $f (\cdot)$ to have non-trivial robustness.}.
+Mixing the outputs of a standard classifier and a robust classifier improves the accuracy-robustness trade-off, and it has been shown that mixing the probabilities is more desirable than mixing the logits from theoretical and empirical perspectives \citep{Bai23, Bai24}.
+Here, we denote the proposed mixed model with $\fmix: \sR^d \to \sR^c$.
+Specifically, the $i\th$ output logit of the mixed model follows the formulation for all $i \in [c]$, where $\alpha \in [\nicefrac{1}{2}, 1]$ adjusts the mixing weight\footnote{\citet{Bai23, Bai24} have shown that $\alpha$ should be no smaller than $\nicefrac{1}{2}$ for $\fmix (\cdot)$ to have non-trivial robustness.}.
 The mixing operation is performed in the probability space, and the natural logarithm maps the mixed probability back to the logit space without changing the predicted class for interchangeability with existing models.
-If the desired output is the probability $\sigma \circ f (\cdot)$, the logarithm can be omitted.
+If the desired output is the probability $\sigma \circ \fmix (\cdot)$, the logarithm can be omitted.